 Advice: Check the provisions of your employment contract

 In conclusion, a second look at your employment contract is always worth it.
 If you doubt the validity of any provision laid down therein, feel free to contact our lawyers.
-We will gladly assist you in determining whether or not you have a right to paid overtime, and if so, to enforce your right.
+Our employment law team will gladly assist you in determining whether or not you have a right to paid overtime, and if so, to enforce your right.